SenuaChloe/NameGenerator/README.md

 # Usage
 This program generates a random full name depending on specific details such as region, consonance, and format and follows a fully-customizable syllables dict (c.f.
-README.md for more details on how to creates te csutomization files)
+README.md for more details on how to creates the csutomization files)

 Available options are: